Belalirshad/AB-Final/Readme.md

 # Movies Project

 Welcome to the Movies Project, a comprehensive solution for browsing, managing, and tracking movies and TV shows.
-This project consists of two main components: `AB-Movies-Backend` and `AB-Movies-frontend`, meticulously crafted to provide a seamless user experience.
+This project consists of two main components: `AB-Movies-Backend` and `AB-Movies-Frontend`, meticulously crafted to provide a seamless user experience.

 ## Movies-Backend Service